matteo-bruni/gi-stub-gen/README.md

 ### Prerequisites

-This project relies on `PyGObject` and `PyCairo`, which require system-level dependencies.
+This project relies on `PyGObject`, which requires system-level dependencies.

 **On Ubuntu/Debian:**
 ```bash